MattJColes/nova-workshop/part1-text-magic.md

 **LinkedIn (Professional Storytelling)**
 ```
-Prompt: Write a LinkedIn post about developers using AI to boost
+Prompt: Write a LinkedIn post about developers using modern tools to boost
 productivity.
 Include a surprising statistic, personal insight,
 and call-to-action.
 Professional tone, 100-150 words.
 ```